Updated

 The Short Answer: 3–8 Months

-- Whether you’re on an off-peak electricity tariff
+- Whether you’re on an off-peak tariff

 How the Payback Calculation Works